arx-deidentifier/arx-contributors/README.md

-# Git statistics for ARX
+# Git statistics and contributors for ARX

 All statistics start from 2013-05-10, which means that the initial commits with which ARX was moved from Google Code to GitHub are omitted from the statistics.